-- Green Flag Award provides a method for self-assessment and determines the action plan for each garden, which is monitored on an on-going basis and reviewed annually. - On-going feedback from garden users feed into decisions and actions for the gardens. - Complaints, comments and compliments: listening to customer's views to constantly review and improve services.

-- Working with and listening with the Friends Groups. - KMC performance management system assesses the quality of service provision, the value of the open space to the community, resource allocation and customer satisfaction.
+- Green Flag Award provides a method for self-assessment and determines the action plan for each garden, which is monitored on an on-going basis and reviewed annually. - On-going feedback from garden users feed into decisions and actions for the gardens.
+This includes a public survey which is currently underway and will be undertaken annually as well as feedback on our social media feeds. - Complaints, comments and compliments: listening to customer's views to constantly review and improve services. - Working with and listening with the Friends Groups. - KMC performance management system assesses the quality of service provision, the value of the open space to the community, resource allocation and customer satisfaction.
 It enables the Parks & Open Spaces team to measure improvements and introduce the concept of community involvement in the management of open spaces.